Chapter 2: This Venerable One is Alive

 “…”

+Then he suddenly realized what he was about to do.
+He was in a daze for a moment before he finally, slowly, lowered his hand.
+He was so used to committing evil acts that it had become a habit.
+He’d even forgotten that he was reborn.
 At this moment, none of those things had happened yet—his irreversible mistakes hadn’t been committed, and that person… was still alive.
-Why did he have to walk the same previous cruel and violent path when he could start all over again?
+Why must he walk the same cruel and violent path again when he could start over?

 This youxuan pastry was the specialty of this tile place.
-In truth, it wasn't that good, and compared to all the delicacies he tasted later in life, it was like eating candle wax.
+In truth, it wasn't that flavorful, and compared to all the delicacies he tried later in life, it was like eating candle wax.
 However, after the tile place closed down, Mo Ran never got to eat these youxuan pastries ever again.
-Right now, the familiar taste returned from years past, and the surreal feeling of being reborn lessened with every swallow.
+Right now, the familiar taste returned from years past, and the surreal feeling of being reborn lessened with every bite.

+By the time he finished the youxuan pastry, his mind slowly cleared from the initial stupor it had been in ever since he woke.
+He really had been reborn.
 All the evil in his life, all the things he couldn’t undo, hadn’t yet come to pass.
-He hadn’t killed his uncle and auntie, hadn’t massacred seventy-two cities, hadn’t disgraced his master and ancestors, hadn’t gotten married, hadn’t…
+He hadn’t killed his uncle and auntie, hadn’t massacred seventy-two cities, hadn’t betrayed his master and dishonored ancestors, hadn’t gotten married, hadn’t…

 No one had died yet.

-All of the unresolved, disheartened, lonely, and other complex feelings from his previous life still lingered in his chest.
-The scene of Sisheng Peak full of firelight under siege of the revolting armies was still fresh in his mind.
+He never expected that what he had failed to obtain in life would fall effortlessly into his lap in death.
+All of his unresolved, disheartened, lonely, and other complex feelings from his previous life still lingered in his chest.
+The scene of firelight blanketing Sisheng Peak under siege of the rebelling armies was still fresh in his mind.

-Rong Jiu was a person who loved money.
-Mo Ran would just not pay for this session and also steal some taels of silver.
+But he didn’t know what had gone wrong for an irredeemably condemned sinner like him to get a chance to start over again after taking his own life.
+Why should he ruin Rong Jiu’s face just to avenge such an old, petty personal grudge?
+Rong Jiu was a person who valued money.
+Mo Ran would just withhold payment for this session and steal some taels of silver.
 This minor punishment would be enough.
 He didn’t want to carry the burden of taking a life for the time being.

 Uncle, Auntie, younger cousin Xue Meng, Shizun, and…